Bureau International des Expositions: Australia

 Australia was a signatory to the treaty and won the right to hold the 1988 World Exposition.
-In 2015 the Australian Chamber of Commerce and Industry requested that the Department of Foreign Affairs and Trade (Australia) reconsider membership, as the cost was too high and "difficult to demonstrate an appropriate return on investment", and that membership be withdrawn temporarily in 2015.
+In 2015 the Australian Chamber of Commerce and Industry requested that the Department of Foreign Affairs and Trade reconsider membership, as the cost was too high and "difficult to demonstrate an appropriate return on investment", and that membership be withdrawn temporarily in 2015.
 Australia is no longer listed as a member of BIE.

 Canada

 On 16 October 2012, the Conservative government ended Canada's membership of the BIE when the federal government cancelled its $25,000 per year membership fee as part of "reviewing all spending across government with the aim of reducing the deficit and returning to balanced budgets".

 Rejoined members

 United States (non-member 2001–2017)

 Five International Exhibitions have been sanctioned by the BIE in the United States since World War II: one in the World Expo category—the Century 21 Exposition in Seattle (1962)—and four in the Specialized Expo category—HemisFair '68 in San Antonio; Expo '74 in Spokane, Washington; the 1982 World's Fair in Knoxville, Tennessee; and the 1984 Louisiana World Exposition in New Orleans.
 The 1964 New York World's Fair was held without receiving approval from the BIE.

 The United States' membership in the BIE was revoked in June 2001 due to non-allocation of funds by the U.S. Congress for two years.
 The withdrawal of the United States from the BIE had a limited impact on the BIE and on the participation of the United States in International Exhibitions: the country hosted pavilions at World Expo 2005 in Aichi Prefecture, Japan; World Expo 2010 in Shanghai, China; Specialised Expo 2012 in Yeosu, South Korea; and World Expo 2015 in Milan, Italy.
 However, the withdrawal "had strong, adverse consequences for states and localities that wish to host an exposition on U.S. soil.
 Organizers in at least four states have prepared bids, or are exploring the possibility of preparing bids to host a BIE-affiliated expo."
 In each case, the bid project was unsuccessful, with non-membership of the BIE hurting the chances of a U.S. bid moving forward.

 The U.S. rejoined the organization on 10 May 2017 after President Trump signed the "U.S. Wants to Compete for a World Expo Act" (HR534) into law (Pub.L.
 115-32) as Minnesota was looking to host a Specialized Expo in 2023.